mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 There are a few handful services which we can be useful to abstract over to make them reusable, isolated and testable:
 - constructing proper URI-s for sending requests (parser)
-- having the abstraction of HTTP client for sending requests which will make testing dependent services easier (http client)
+- having the abstraction of HTTP client for sending requests which will make testing dependent services easier
 - sending requests to backends (main feature) and health checks (secondary feature)
 - applying Round Robin to `HealthChecks` and `Backends` on each request (through the `cats.effect.Ref` API)
 - updating `Backends` based on health check responses (adding or removing backends through `cats.effect.Ref` API)